kstenerud/concise-encoding/cbe-specification.md

 #### Variable width

-Variable width integers are encoded as [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128).
+Variable width integers are encoded as blocks of little endian ordered bytes with a length header.
+The header is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128), denoting how many bytes of integer data follows.
 The type field determines the sign.

-#### Small Int

-Values from -100 to +100 ("small int") are encoded into the type field itself, and can be read directly as 8-bit signed two's complement integers.
+    [length] [byte 1 (low)] [byte 2] ... [byte x (high)]

 #### Examples: